tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 of a particular ECH configuration.

 public_identity
-: The identity of the client-facing server, i.e., the entity trusted to updat the ECH configuration.
+: The identity of the client-facing server, i.e., the entity trusted to update the ECH configuration.
 This is used to construct the ClientHelloOuter, as described in {{handle-server-response}}.
 This MUST be a valid DNS name or IP address as described in {{identity-validate}}.
 Clients MUST ignore any